 The History of Lyons Ranch

-Karl's family, Howard and Ann Langvardt and Karl and his brothers Mitch and Lynn, own and operate two livestock sale barns in Kansas, JC Livestock Sales Co. in Junction City and Clay Center Livestock Sales in Clay Center.
-Our family spends a lot of time at the sale barns and, over the years, Lyons Ranch customers have sold thousands of commercial cattle at the Langvardt's regular and special calf sales.
+Karl grew up selling cattle.
+His family, his mother Ann and brothers Mitch and Lynn Langvardt, own and operate two livestock sale barns — JC Livestock Sales Inc. in Junction City and Clay Center Livestock Sales in Clay Center.
+Karl and Amy have worked to market thousands of commercial cattle from the area to cowherds, backgrounders and feedyards in the central part of the country, including many Lyons Ranch sired calves at the two sale barns’ regular and special calf sales.